tylerbrotherton/MizzouMenuSolver/README.md

 # MizzouMenuSolver
 this is made by Tyler Brotherton
 This program scraps the Mizzou dining hall sites and displays the menu and times that the dining halls are open.
 If you go to Mizzou, and want to know what the dining halls are serving, this is the program for you.
+Currently the solution is to open 3 seperate tabs and click through boxes.
+I don't want to do that.

 this repo is in C++.
 Don't like C++, sucks to suck.
 I'm going to try and use as much C convention as I can.
 However, this is only possible due to the object orientented abilities of the greatest programming langunge ever.